hindman/optopus/README.md

 developer burden low.
-Although it is theoretically possible to configure some of those things via a text syntax, the approach has rapidly diminishing returns, because each feature addition requires increasingly baroque syntactic features.
+Although it is theoretically possible to configure some of those things via a text syntax, the approach has rapidly diminishing returns, because each feature addition requires increasingly baroque syntactic elements.
 Optopus takes a hybrid approach, combining the benefits of each configuration style.

 Finally, it should be noted that all of the library's behaviors will be